What do I need to know about the GDPR legislation?

 A data protection officer (DPO) is an independent person within the organization who advises and reports on compliance with the GDPR.
 While the DPO wasn't mandatory under the Dutch Data Protection Act (Wbp), it is required under the GDPR in some situations.
 The law requires a DPO when you process sensitive personal data such as health data on a large scale, or if you regularly observe people (physically or digitally).
 A DPO can be appointed internally, but can also be appointed externally.

-: Personal data must be processed lawfully, fairly, and transparently in relation to the data subject.
+Personal data must be processed in a manner that is lawful, fair, and transparent with regard to the data subject.
 Transparency is paramount: the data subject must be informed about what happens to their personal data.
 Everything must be communicated in simple and clear language.

-In addition to the well-known rights of access, correction, and objection, the GDPR also grants the data subject:
+In addition to the well-known right of access, rectification, and objection, the data subject also has under the GDPR:

 - the right to be forgotten,